bisgardo/concordium-docker/README.md

 The OOB feature used to be implemented in a way that required the user to download one big archive in advance of starting the node.
 The new mode is supported by recent node versions only.
-Support for the old mode has been removed from this project.
+Support for the old mode was removed from this project in commit bdd0731.

 ### Metrics